GrandSuccess87/GoogleBookSearch/README.md

 <strong> You can visit the application <a href="https://grandsuccess87.github.io/GoogleBookSearch/">here</a> on Github. </strong>
 3. Maintaining content between web browser tabs for the user continues to be a challenge.
 For now, I am still using local storage to store data in the users' current browswer session.
 4. I want to tackle the issue of limited results returned to the user.
 I decided to go about this two ways:
    - Pagination: The pagination shows up great on the web application.
 The mystery, still, for me is passing the search input into the `href`.
 To solve this I tried making the `search` variable global, however for some reason the search field was recognized as empty despite there being input in the search field.
 I also declared the `search` variable within the scope of my pagination functions and created a "click" eventListener for the functions.
+This is still a work in progress.
 In addition, I still need only 10 books per page.
    - Bootstrap Modal: The modal also shows well on the web application.
 It is definitely functional, as you will see in my Overview Section below, yet it just doesn't quite function under the condition that there are less than 10 results returned.
 So this is something to work on.
 5. It is still a little unclear why a search result may return only 1 result or 10 results as opposed to 30+.
 6. I updated my code to reflect how the application should handle an API error when a book does not exist in the database.
 You will also see this in my Overview Section below.
 This too needs some work but nonetheless I think it is a good start.